Johannes Kepler University Linz, Austria

 “An empirical analysis of the dynamics of the welfare state: The case of benefit morale.”
 Kyklos 63:1 (2010): 55–74 (with M. Halla and F. G. Schneider).

-To what extent can different attitudes towards competition for men and women explain the gender gap in labor markets?Mario Lackner, February 2016Differences in labor market outcomes for women and men are highly persistent.
-Apart from discrimination, one frequently mentioned explanation could be differences in the attitude towards competition for both genders.
-Abundant empirical evidence indicates that multiple influences shape attitudes towards competition during different periods of the life cycle.
+To what extent can different attitudes toward competition for men and women explain the gender gap in labor markets?Mario Lackner, November 2021Differences in labor market outcomes for women and men are highly persistent.
+Apart from discrimination, one frequently mentioned explanation could be differences in the attitude toward competition for both genders.
+Abundant empirical evidence indicates that multiple influences shape attitudes toward competition during different periods of the life cycle.
 Gender differences in competitiveness will not only influence outcomes during working age, but also during early childhood education.
 In order to reduce the gender gap in educational and labor market outcomes, it is crucial to understand when and why gender gaps in competitiveness arise and to study their consequences.MoreLess